Wolkabout/WolkGatewayModule-SDK-Python/docs/README.md

 Project documentation is built using [Sphinx docs](http://sphinx-doc.org/), which uses [ReST](http://docutils.sourceforge.net/rst.html) for markup.
 This allows the docs to cover a vast amount of topics without using a thousand-line README file.

-Sphinx docs is pip-installable via `pip install sphinx`.
+Sphinx docs is pip-installable via `python3.7 -m pip install sphinx`.
 Once installed, open a command line in the docs folder and run the following commands:

 ```console
 sudo python3.7 -m pip install -r requirements.txt